Olga-smart/FSD4/readme.md

 ![Sequence diagram](./images_for_readme/sequence-diagram.drawio.svg "Sequence diagram")

-*Sequence diagram*
+*Sequence diagram (sorry, you have to scale the picture)*

 #### Wrapper

-All 3 layers are combined in Slider class, which you can see on [general class diagram](#under-the-hood).
+All 3 layers are combined in Presenter class.
 Each slider instance on the page is an instance of this class.
 Slider instances are created inside a special wrapper function, which is written in jQuery.
-The passed parameters are validated inside this wrapper function.
-Also the wrapper contains an object with default values.

 ### Development